 Get out successfully

-On the morning of December 24, the ENT Clinic of Children's Hospital 1 received a child patient for examination due to a persistent cough that had not been cured after treatment in many places.
+On the morning of December 24, the ENT Clinic of Children's Hospital 1 received a child patient for examination due to a persistent cough that had not been cured after treatment at many places.
 The doctor determined that this was a rare and difficult case of a foreign object with a trumpet, which had been in the lung for too long and very deep in the right subsegmental bronchus.

 Source link